How To Get Rid Of Flies

 • Exclusion:

 What about those pesky cluster flies?
-To avoid them getting into your home or business you must exclude them to prevent entry; ensure there are no cracks or holes in the windows, screens and exterior walls.
+To avoid them getting into your home or business, you must exclude them to prevent entry; ensure there are no cracks or holes in the windows, screens and exterior walls.
 Vacuuming up any cluster flies you do see is a good way to get rid of them in the meantime.
-The best way, however, is to call a professional to preform a treatment your local Orkin professional will also advise on the best times in the year for follow up treatments, these normally happen in the spring and fall.
+The best way, however, is to call a professional to perform a treatment.
+Your local Orkin professional will also advise on the best times in the year for follow-up treatments, but these normally happen in the spring and fall.

-• Inspect around door and window pulleys and frames for gaps and if found seal them where possible
+• Inspect around door and window pulleys and frames for gaps; if found, seal them where possible

-By following these tips you should have the tools to keep flies out of your home or business.
+By following these tips, you should have the tools to keep flies out of your home or business.
 If you are still noticing heavy fly activity around your property, it is important to reach out to your local Orkin Canada branch.
-We are more than happy to provide advice and if needed implement an effective fly control program that will help you keep flies out.
+We are more than happy to provide advice and, if needed, implement an effective fly pest control program that will help you keep flies out.
 To get started, contact us today!

 Remove pests from your home, and stop them from coming back